EFuse: Mechanism of action

 eFuses can be made out of silicon or metal traces.
-In both cases, they work (blow) by electromigration, the phenomenon that electric flow causes the conductor material to move.
+In both cases, they work (blow) by electromigration, the phenomenon where electric flow causes the conductor material to move.
 Although electromigration is generally undesired in chip design as it causes failures, eFuses are made of weak traces that are designed to fail before others do.

 Uses

-eFuses are initially marketed by IBM as a way to provide in-chip performance tuning.
+eFuses were initially marketed by IBM as a way to provide in-chip performance tuning.
 If certain sub-systems fail, or are taking too long to respond, or are consuming too much power, the chip can instantly change its behavior by blowing an eFUSE.
+Today, most eFuses are used to etch serialization or calibration data onto a chip thus making it a read-only value.

+Descriptive term

-eFuses are perhaps more commonly used as a one-time programmable ROM.
+eFuses are perhaps more commonly used as a one-time programmable ROM or write-restricted memory, and not actual physical electric fuses.
 This ranges from writing unique information onto CPUs, or in the case of game consoles and other restricted hardware, preventing downgrades by permanently recording a newer version.
 The Xbox 360, Nintendo Switch, Pixel 6 and Samsung Galaxy S22 are known for using eFuses this way.